Daniel-Nikpayuk/nik/README.md

 2. **Integrity**: This goes back to my pride and how I was raised as an Inuk---as well as my training in honors math---but my philosophy is I shouldn't be allowed to use a tool unless I can reinvent it myself.
 I shouldn't be allowed to use a theorem unless I can prove it (or know the proof of it) myself.
-I'm more than happy to use the tools of others---certainly there's not enough time in one's life or career to actually reinvent everything---but in theory I should be able to reinvent any tools I use if I had to.
+I'm more than happy to use the tools of others---certainly there's not enough time in ones life or career to actually reinvent everything---but in theory I should be able to reinvent any tools I use if I had to.
 Best way to learn how to code is to recode the best existing paradigms, methods and structures of a language.
 3. **Legacy**: Although I'm using the GNU open source license for my own code, the primary copyright is still